PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

 $ ansible-playbook -i inventory network.yml
 ```

-Log in to the GUI of your firewall and verify that the configuration matches what you want.
+Log in to the GUI of your firewall and verify that the configuration matches the examples above.
 Because we specified `commit: False` for each module call in our playbook, the changes have only been made to the candidate configuration and have **not** been committed.

 If you get errors, indentation is most likely the problem.
 Once you fix any errors, run the playbook again and the firewall should now have your desired config.